sn31/SkyDocs/README.md

 * The application allows the user to log in with the email and password.
 * The application allows the user to create a document on the Dashboard page.
 * The application allows the user to click the document and edit on the Editor page with Quil Rich Text Editor.
+* The application allows the user to save the document title.
-* The application allows the user to save the document.
+* The application allows the user to delete the document.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## Known bugs

+* The application won't save Quil documents into Firebase.
+* The application won't retreive Quil documents from Firebase.
+* The application won't edit the title of the document.

 ## API Key for Firebase: